How do I rent a storage listing?

 Can I choose month-to-month payments?

 Renters do have the option to pay for their rentals on a month-to-month basis.
-In order to set up month-to-month payments, you must notify the Host and PeerStorage that you do not have an official move-out date and would like to do month-to-month.
-Renters will have to proceed to book a month-long rental with the listing of their choice, then PeerStorage will automatically charge their card each month on the same day the rental started until the renters cancel their reservation through PeerStorage and the Host.
+In order to set up month-to-month payments, just select the “Month to Month” check box when submitting a booking request.
+PeerStorage will automatically charge their card each month until the renters cancel their reservation through PeerStorage.

 How do I know my items are safe?